What Should You Look For in a Budget Cell Phone

 With that said, you’d be surprised by the quality of these affordable phones, all of which cost under $200.
 Some of them have touchscreens, some of them are waterproof, and several of these phones even have some smart features like video calling and voice commands.

 Here’s what we looked for when it came to budget phones for seniors.

-- Call Quality: Although the high-tech smartphones of 2020 might have you thinking otherwise, for most of us, a phone should first and foremost be a phone.
-So we looked for devices that delivered crisp and clear audio in each of our test calls.
+- Call Quality: Although many high-tech smartphones might have you thinking otherwise, for most of us, a phone should first and foremost be a phone.
+So we looked for devices that delivered crisp and clear audio in our test calls.
 Bonus points went to handsets with hearing aid compatibility.

 - Senior Features: The percentage of seniors with cell phones grows each year, and companies meet this demand with devices tailored to the older set.
 The phones on this list feature large text, big buttons, and intuitive menus.
-A couple of them even have medical alert capabilities.
+Some of them even have advanced medical alert capabilities.

 - Battery Life: Each of the phones on this list had a battery that lasted for at least 24 hours on a single charge.
 Several of them last significantly longer.

 - Durability: Your savings will be for naught if the phone only lasts for a year.
-For this reason, we looked for phones that could hold up to water and drops, in addition to general wear and tear.
+For this reason, we looked for phones that could withstand water and drops, in addition to general wear and tear.